RaviTejaVattem/vscode-testing-extension/blog.md

 );
 ```

-The `RunHandler` is the key function which will be executed when user runs a profile. the `request` is of `TestRunRequest` type and it contains information about which tests should be run, which shouldn't be run, and how they are run. `token` is the `CancellationToken` which can be used to cancel the test execution.
+The `RunHandler` is the key function that will be executed when the user runs a profile.
+The `request` is of `TestRunRequest` type and contains information about which tests should be run, which shouldn't be run, and how they are run. `token` is the `CancellationToken` which can be used to cancel the test execution.

-- TestItem: It represents a test in the test tree.
+- **TestItem**: It represents a test in the test tree.
 It can have children and can be run or debugged.
-  As described in the [documentation](https://code.visualstudio.com/api/extension-guides/testing#discovering-tests), these are the foundation of test API
+As described in the [documentation](https://code.visualstudio.com/api/extension-guides/testing#discovering-tests), these are the foundation of the test API

 ```Typescript
     interface TestItem {